-When you are removing snow from your sidewalk, walkway, driveway or parking pad, you will need to store it on your property, as you are not permitted to shovel or blow snow onto roadways, public property or into alleys.
+Snow from your sidewalk, walkway, driveway or parking pad, cannot be shovelled or blown onto roadways, public property or into alleys.
 Not only is it against the City's Traffic Bylaw , but it can also lead to spring flooding and cause unnecessary windrows in the roadway due to drifting.

 Give them room to work

 When you see City crews and equipment out removing snow from City streets, be sure to give them plenty of room to work.
 This includes removing vehicles and other obstacles as required to allow for safe and efficient snow removal.
 As well, when encountering snow removal equipment on City streets, slow down and follow at a safe distance until there is a safe and legal opportunity to pass.

 When putting out your black waste cart or green organics cart for collection, make sure to leave adequate space around them.
 Clear away snow to at least one metre (approximately an arm's length) around your carts.

 Do you have a fire hydrant, utility box or transformer on or adjacent to your property?
 Be sure to keep snow cleared around hydrants to allow emergency access in the event of a fire.
 Utility boxes and transformers should also be cleared to allow utility companies access in the event of an emergency or to prevent damage by snow removal equipment.